gocd/kubernetes-elastic-agents/docs/configure_cluster_profile.md

 1. Optionally specify `Agent auto-register timeout (in minutes)`.
 This defaults to 10 (minutes) if not provided.

-2. Optionally specify `The cluster request timeout`.
-This defaults to 10000 (milliseconds) if not provided.

-3. Optionally Specify `Maximum pending pods`.
+1. Optionally specify `Maximum pending pods`.
 This defaults to 10 (pods) if not provided.

-4. Specify `Cluster URL`.
+1. Specify `Cluster URL`.

-5. Optionally specify `Namespace`.
+1. Optionally specify `Namespace`.
 If not provided, the plugin will launch GoCD agent pods in the default Kubernetes namespace.
 Note: If you have multiple GoCD servers with cluster profiles pointing to the same Kubernetes cluster, make sure that the namespace used by each GoCD server is different.
    Otherwise, the plugin of one GoCD server will end up terminating pods started by the plugin in the other GoCD servers.

-6. Specify `Security token`.
+1. Specify `Security token`.
 This should be a Kubernetes API token with the following permissions:

    | Resource       | Actions |